gaps-closure/gaps-closure.github.io/docs/Java/03-02-02-constraint-model.md

-### Detailed MiniZinc constraint model **XXX: Ready for Review** {#constraints}
+### Detailed MiniZinc constraint model {#constraints}

 In this section, we present an informal statement of constraints to be enforced by our conflict analyzer.
-We then present the main constraints coded in minizinc used by our model to achieve these constraints.More about minizinc, it's usage and syntax can be found [here](https://www.minizinc.org/).
+We then present the main constraints coded in MiniZinc used by our model to achieve these constraints.
+More information about MiniZinc including its usage and syntax can be found [here](https://www.minizinc.org/).

 In the model below, the `nodeEnclave` decision variable stores the enclave assignment for each node, the `taint` decision variable stores the label